nietaki/raxx/getting_started.md

 *Why `Raxx.Server`, well each action could be started individually as a server.
 Only it wouldn't understand all the other requests that your application might get.*

-#### Request & Response

-The request is always a `Raxx.Request` struct.
-The action must always return a response

 ## View Layer